seananderson/portfolio-review/ms.md

 the late 1990s; however, there lacks a unified consideration of its strengths and weaknesses across its many applications.
 Here, we review three contrasting applications of ecological portfolio theory.
 We show how ecological portfolios have been used as metaphors to communicate the benefit of biological diversity, as metrics to compare the benefits of diversification across systems and through time, and as management tools to make robust conservation decisions in the face of environmental uncertainty.
-We illustrate how ecological portfolios can unite a wide variety of existing ecological theories
---- theories that explain portfolio structure, causes of diversification and portfolio dynamics, and the risk-reduction consequences of biological diversity.
+We illustrate how ecological portfolios can unite a wide variety of existing ecological theories---theories that explain portfolio structure, causes of diversification and portfolio dynamics, and the risk-reduction consequences of biological diversity.
 However, there are potential issues with applying portfolio theory to conservation biology.
 For example, there are substantial differences between biological and financial data in terms of frequency, duration, interdependence, synchrony, and measurement error.
-Furthermore, portfolio optimization works with single dimensional variables like financial stock value, but ecological problems are often multidimensional.
-These differences call for a careful evaluation of how we apply ecological portfolio theory.
+Furthermore, portfolio optimization works with single-dimension objectives like financial stock value, but ecological objectives are often multidimensional.
 Finally, we consider opportunities with ecological portfolios.
 We emphasize the largely unexplored potential to apply portfolio optimization to conservation planning and decision making.
 We then introduce how downside financial risk metrics could benefit conservation biology by measuring specific properties of risk, and illustrate these metrics by applying them to sockeye salmon stocks (*Oncorhynchus nerka*) in the Fraser River, British Columbia, Canada.
 We conclude by outlining key questions for ecological portfolio theory to address in the coming years.

 # Introduction